AndrewFasano/hyde-kvm/README.md

 A build helper is provided to build a 6.2.2 kernel with these changes, just run `./build_with_docker.sh` and follow the instructions to install the kernel that is built.

 ## Repositories
-- [HyDE KVM](#) This repo: Contains the customized Linux KVM logic for HyDE.
+- [HyDE Core](https://github.com/AndrewFasano/hyde-capabilities): HyDE SDK, examples, and documentation.
-- [HyDE QEMU](https://github.com/AndrewFasano/hhyde-qemu) Customized QEMU for HyDE.
+- [HyDE KVM](https://github.com/AndrewFasano/hyde-kvm): Customized Linux KVM logic for HyDE.
-- [HyDE Capabilities](https://github.com/AndrewFasano/hhyde-capabilities) HyDE SDK and examples.
+- [HyDE QEMU](https://github.com/AndrewFasano/hyde-qemu) Customized QEMU for HyDE.

 ## License
 As described in the COPYING file, this repository is licensed under the GNU General Public License version 2.